Lions Clubs International: Membership

 Membership in the Lions Club is by "invitation only" as mandated by its constitution and by-laws.
 All member applicants need a sponsor who is an active member and of good standing in the club they intend to join.
 While sponsorship may be obtained by an applicant in order to become a legitimate member, sponsorship is no guarantee of membership.
 Acceptance of membership is still subject to the approval of the majority of the club's board of directors.
 A Lions Club chooses its members diligently as it requires time and financial commitments.
 Prospective applicants must be a person of good moral character in his or her community.
 Attendance at meetings is encouraged on a monthly or fortnightly basis.
 Due to the hierarchical nature of Lions Clubs International, members have the opportunity to advance from a local club to an office at the zone, district, multiple district, and international levels.

 In 1987 the constitution of Lions Clubs International was amended to allow for women to become members.
 Since then many clubs have admitted women, but some all-male clubs still exist.
 In 2003, 8 out of 17 members at the Lions Club in Worcester, England, resigned when a woman joined the club.

-Among the famous and noteworthy members of Lions International are former U.S. President Jimmy Carter, Sophie, Duchess of Edinburgh, a member of the Wokingham Lions Club and Royal Patron of the Lions Clubs of the British Isles, and Sir Edmund Hillary, a member of the Remuera Lions Club in New Zealand.
+Among the famous and noteworthy members of Lions International are former U.S. President Jimmy Carter, Sophie, Duchess of Edinburgh, a member of the Wokingham Lions Club and Royal Patron of the Lions Clubs of the British Isles, C. P. Radhakrishnan, and Sir Edmund Hillary, a member of the Remuera Lions Club in New Zealand.

-Spread of Lions

-Lions Clubs around the world
+Expansion

 The organization expanded internationally on 12 March 1920, when a club opened in Windsor, Ontario, Canada.
 In 1937 the club expanded to San Juan in Puerto Rico.
 Currently Lions Clubs operate in more than 200 countries and have over 1.4 million members.

-International convention
+Saudi Arabia was one of the last countries without a Lions Club.
+The first Chartered Club in Saudi was founded by a Filipino group from Batangas in the year 2019.
+The club was named Batangas-Saudi 101 Lions Club.

+Convention

 An international convention is held annually in cities across the globe for members to meet other Lions, elect the coming year's officers, and partake in the many activities planned.
 At the convention, Lions can participate in elections and parades, display and discuss fundraisers and service projects, and trade pins and other souvenirs.
 The first convention was held in 1917, the first year of the club's existence, in Dallas, Texas.
 The 2006 convention was due to be held in New Orleans, but damage sustained during Hurricane Katrina meant that the convention had to be relocated to Boston.
+The latest convention was held in Orlando, FL from 13 to 17 July 2025.